 Portfolios were selected from students in the literacy cohorts that completed their program in 2010 and 2011.
 Six students were selected randomly from each cohort with the exception of four cohorts that only had fewer than six graduates.
 Ten cohorts were involved in this reading: five from the Reading program and five from the Reading and ESL program.
-Two cohorts attended classes in Lincoln (FB in designator), four classes in Omaha (OE or OW in designator) and four online (OL in designator).
+Two cohorts attended classes in Lincoln, four classes in Omaha and four online.
 Each reader was responsible for two cohorts.
 The results of the scores are summarized in the tables below.